What's that Lassie? There's a drink in the well?

 That's the long and short about well drinks.
 These drinks are some of the most common in the bar industry.
 If a customer wants to know what's in their favorite mixed drink, let the bartender share what you use for well liquor.
 If it's not to the customer’s taste, have them order a call drink.

 Running a bar requires knowledge of every tool and ingredient at your disposal.
-Understanding mixology terms can also help streamline processes and ensure you serve the best drinks for optimal prices.
+Understanding mixology terms and learning things like how many ounces in a pint can also help streamline processes and ensure you serve the best drinks for optimal prices.